This Is Not That: Discipleship

 He picked the wrong team.

 Think about it: Jesus is standing there post-resurrection, handing off the keys to a crew of misfits that had just abandoned Him.
 No business plan.
-No brand.
-No strategy.
+No structured hierarchy.
+No brand to defend.

 Religion turned that into a checklist.
-It’s why those words come with a weight.
-But Jesus meant it as an invitation that brings life.
+It’s why those words come with a weight today.
+But Jesus meant it as an invitation that brings life to every believer.

 Let’s break it down: